-The most popular ukulele video on YouTube.
+You could make a good case that this video hitting YouTube sparked the current ukulele boom.
 It's a master class in arranging a song for instrumental ukulele and inspired countless people to pick up a uke.

 Jake Shimabukuro - While My Guitar Gently Weeps